andytom/base64r/README.md

 You should change the ```SECRET_KEY``` in the main.cfg file to be something more secure.

 A development server can be started by running ```python run_dev_server.py```

+## TODO
+* Limit the filesize
+* Test for valid base64
+* Use cStringIOs when available